Deep Dive into LoRA: A Practical Exploration

 (Option 1: Merged Weights)

-- Once weights are merged ($W_0 + BA$), inference runs at original speed
+- Once weights are merged (), inference runs at original speed

 - No additional latency introduced during inference